 Hello, from us to you

-We are Jo and Adam - and we live in the beautiful Wiltshire countryside, in the Cranbourne Chase Area of Outstanding Natural Beauty.
+We are Jo and Adam.
+We live in the beautiful Wiltshire countryside, in the Cranbourne Chase Area of Outstanding Natural Beauty.

-We are lucky to be surrounded by shoots and fantastic opportunities to work our dogs - but we also take trips ‘up north’ a couple of times a year, to the grouse moors.
+We are lucky to be surrounded by shoots and fantastic opportunities to work our dogs.
+We also take trips ‘up north’ a couple of times a year, to the grouse moors.

 We first got involved with gundogs over twenty years ago, with our first Weimaraner, Slate.
 We’ve owned and worked several breeds since then, including a Slovakian Rough Haired Pointer; a GSP; and Labradors.